Lesson: The Earth is a Changin'Contributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 Lesson Closure (Return to Contents)

 Can you remember the different types of erosion?
-There is chemical, wind, water, glacier (ice) and temperature erosion.
+(Listen to student responses.)
+That's right: chemical, wind, water, glacier (ice) and temperature erosion.
 Wow, that a lot of ways that nature can change the surface of the Earth.
 In fact, some of the coolest natural land formations have developed by a type of erosion.
+Can you name some of them?
+(Listen to student responses.)
 For example, the Grand Canyon was formed by water erosion, sand dunes are formed by wind erosion, and the Matterhorn, a mountain in the European Alps, was caused by glacier erosion.
-Erosion is a natural process, but humans have an effect on the amount of erosion that occurs sometimes as well.
+Erosion is a natural process, but humans have an effect on the amount of erosion that occurs in some areas as well.
 Can you think of how?
-Well, sometimes we pollute the air, which can cause acid rain and chemical erosion.
-Also, we build buildings and dams that may alter the natural path of water and wind erosion.
-Those are just a few ways that we affect erosion.
-Engineers need to learn about how erosion works in order to help prevent too much of any one type of erosion from occurring.
+Well, by the emissions from our factories and vehicles we pollute the air, which can cause acid rain and chemical erosion.
+Also, we construct buildings and dams that may alter the natural path of water and wind erosion.
+Those are just a few ways that humans affect erosion.
+Engineers must learn about how erosion works in order to help prevent too much of any one type of erosion from occurring.
 Engineers design and build the schools, skyscrapers and structures where people live and work.
-They are also involved in protecting existing land formations and monuments that people visit, and therefore, wish to keep standing and in unaltered shape.
+They are also involved in protecting existing land formations and monuments that people visit and tht we wish to keep standing and in unaltered shape.

 Assessment (Return to Contents)

 Discussion Questions: Ask a couple of discussion questions to get students thinking about the upcoming lesson.
 After soliciting answers, explain that these questions will be answered during the lesson.